-Here’s what to know about Equal Rights Amendment history, what could happen to it next and how it could change American society.
+Here’s what to know about Equal Rights Amendment history and what could happen to it next.

 What is the Equal Rights Amendment?